DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 1](images/image_1.PNG)
 *Figure 1: Map of all the VIS sampling locations.
-The green dots correspondent with Estuary occurrences, the orange dots with Inland waters* occurrences
+The orange dots correspond with Inland waters, the green dots correspond with Estuary occurrences*

 ## Keywords